HidetakeTanaka/dronetech/README.md

 ## Section 1 – Drone Assembly

 ### 1.1 Components List
+Below is a complete list of all components used to build our quadcopter drone.The components used to build our Quadcopter are some form the F450 flame wheel and some of the other components  are made from the teachin stuff to make this quadcopter convinient.

 | Component                         | Model / Type                      | Quantity |
 |-----------------------------------|-----------------------------------|----------|
 | Flight Controller                 | Pixhawk 2.4.8                     | 1        |